SAIKIRANN226/AWS_DevOps_Notes/Git/Session-41.md

 - git log --oneline ---> Will print commit-id in oneline.
-- We are following feature branching strategy, we have main branch as long live branch, anything otherthan main branch we call it as feature branch, developers will work in feature branches, they will do CICD in feature branch itself, once it is successful they will raise PR, based on the discussions PR will be approved and from the main branch, we do deployment into the higher environments like QA,SIT,UAT,PROD.
+- We are following feature branching strategy, we have main branch as long live branch, anything otherthan main branch we call it as feature branch, developers will work in feature branches, they will do CICD in feature branch itself, once it is successful they will raise PR, based on the discussions, PR will be approved and from the main branch, we do deployment into the higher environments QA, SIT, UAT, PROD.
 - If we got emergency, we can just test in "DEV" and then directly go for the "PROD"
 - You will have ".git" folder in every repo, it stores all the information of git like tracking, metadata, objects etc. Everything will be stored in this folder only.